Living a green future

 The day is here!
 The vehicle has been with me for seven long days now, and I’ve put almost 800 kilometers on the odometer to qualify for this post.

-Here’s the deal, in one line – It is almost too good to be true.
+Here’s the deal, in one line – the whole EV thing is almost too good to be true.
 Okay.
 A second line – owning a car with this level of refinement, without suffering through a hefty maintenance expense, almost feels like there HAS to be a catch 😀 The next feeling you get is, why isn’t everyone driving this!
 I’m sure that its a matter of time before the EVs take over. (it might be hydrogen fuel as well, but the future standards of refinement, economy and everything else are set with EVs).

 For this article, while analyzing numbers, I won’t even get into the “help the environment” and “driving pleasure” aspects of the EVs.
 That’s now in the “for granted” space 🙂

 Not everyone will benefit (financially) from buying an EV in the present date, because EVs are costly.
 It is the right value deal for you today in India, if (a) Your daily drive is 50 kilometers (or more), and (b) You don’t need to run it on a highway to recover the high initial cost.
 If you have an ICE (EV lingo, for internal combustion engine = petrol/diesel) car to take care of highway driving part, it makes more sense.

 Over the next couple years, the entry level price is bound to come down to 800k INR or so, due to competition and evolution in battery technology, which will make the case for EVs much stronger.

 Also, the Nexon-EV has software bugs.
 A release is round the corner, but these things take time to mature.
 If you need a polished Indian product, wait for some more time (maybe an year or so).
 Engineers and other under-the-hood people can go for it right away, though!